nandani-simform/LMS_Python_Training/README.md

                     git push origin git_practical

-5. REBASE: We can take all the changes that were committed on one branch and replay them on a different branch.
+5. REBASE: We can take all the changes that were committed on one branch and reapply them on a different branch.

                 commit changes in git_practical branch
                     git checkout git_practical2